jkeohan/bonus_lectures/redux/intro-to-redux.md

 ### mapDispatchToProps

 We can take this even one step further and replace those supporting handleClick methods and map them directly to dispatch.
-You'd probably think this is way cool and it is pretty cool so let's give that a try.

 Add a new function called `mapDispatchToProps` outside of the Counter Component.